Message from the Director, Critical Care Medicine

 Our mandate is to foster the development of competent, caring and resourceful intensivists.
 We are seeking to recruit candidates from medicine, surgery, anesthesiology and ER with commitment to the specialty, and who are strong in the three pillars of excellence: clinical practice, education, and research.

-Those physicians wishing to learn more about our educational opportunities should contact the Program Director directly (email@example.com) for further information and discussion.
+Those physicians wishing to learn more about our educational opportunities are encouraged to contact me directly (firstname.lastname@example.org) for further information and discussion.